endurodave/IntegrationTestFramework/README.md

 This project implements an integration testing framework for multi-threaded C++ applications, compatible with any system supporting C++, including Windows and Linux.
 It has no external OS dependencies or libraries beyond the standard C++ library.
 Multi-threading is achieved using the C++ thread support library, eliminating the need for OS-specific dependencies.
 Alternatively, write a small amount of code to port the framework to any PC or embedded operating system.

 ## References
-* [Goolge Test](https://github.com/google/googletest) - Google Test is a C++ unit testing framework that provides an API for writing and running unit tests.
+* [Google Test](https://github.com/google/googletest) - Google Test is a C++ unit testing framework that provides an API for writing and running unit tests.
 * [DelegateMQ](https://github.com/endurodave/DelegateMQ) - The DelegateMQ C++ library can invoke any callable function synchronously, asynchronously, or on a remote endpoint.
 * [IntegrationTestFrameworkCppUTest](https://github.com/endurodave/IntegrationTestFrameworkCppUTest) - Integration test framework using CppUTest and delegates.
+* [IntegrationTestFrameworkDoctest](https://github.com/endurodave/IntegrationTestFrameworkDoctest) - Integration test framework using Doctest and delegates.

 # Getting Started
 [CMake](https://cmake.org/) is used to create the project build files.
 See `CMakeLists.txt` for more information.